terabyte/sebot/api.md

 Submit a new, proposed response to a question.
 When a user doesn't like any of the responses, they can enter their own for manual analysis and possible incorporation into the data.
+This will be added as a new response to the question, but with the "active" flag set to false.
+Response that a are not active are only shown to admins, who have the power to edit them, and then flip the flag to true in order to make it visible to regular users.

 Input: